Carbon Monoxide poisoning personal injury solicitors near you.

 Ensure that when carbon monoxide detectors are located throughout the workplace, that they are serviced regularly, and are approved to the latest British or European Standard (BS Kitemark or EN50291).

-If your health has been put in danger because your employer has breached the duty of care owed to you, as an employee, and you have suffered carbon monoxide poisoning in the workplace, and you are thinking of pursuing a claim for injury in the workplace, then please do not hesitate to contact our team of local personal injury solicitors.
+If your health has been put in danger because your employer has breached the duty of care owed to you, or you have suffered carbon monoxide poisoning in the workplace, and you are thinking of pursuing a claim for injury in the workplace, then please do not hesitate to contact our team of local personal injury solicitors.
 Our personal injury solicitors accept all claims for carbon monoxide poisoning illness in the workplace, on a No Win No Fee basis.

-How do I start an injury claim due to carbon monoxide poisoning?
+How do I make a personal injury claim for carbon monoxide poisoning?